Royal School of Needlework

 All of these structures were demolished by Sir Christopher Wren at the end of the 17th century to make way for the magnificent Baroque palace in which you are standing today which William III and Mary II began to rebuild in 1689.
 But the main walls of Anne’s apartments were sound so the foundations of the Baroque palace are built into those of the Tudor palace.

-The RSN today occupies three parts of the Palace, for its Embroidery Studios, for the Classrooms and for the Archive Collection and Administration office.
+The RSN today occupies three parts of the Palace, for its Embroidery Studios, for the Classrooms and for the Archive Collection and Administration offices.

 It offers Embroidery Services at its Studio in Hampton Court Palace creating beautiful bespoke commissions for the future as well as restoring and conserving historical textiles and bringing heirlooms back to life.
 Customers come from all over the world, including fashion designers, Oscar nominees, cathedrals, private individuals and the Royal Family.

 The RSN also offers an extensive range of short courses.
-As well as teaching at Hampton Court Palace, we teach across the UK in Exeter, Bristol, Rugby, Durham and Glasgow, and internationally in Ireland and North America, aimed at all skill levels from beginner to advanced.
+As well as teaching at Hampton Court Palace, we teach across the UK in Bristol, Rugby, Birmingham, Durham and Glasgow, and internationally in North America and Japan, aimed at all skill levels from beginner to advanced.
 Courses range from stunning Gold and Crewelwork to Blackwork and Silk Shading.
 Tuition is delivered in small, friendly classes with expert RSN Tutors bringing a wealth of experience, technical knowledge and enthusiasm to each student.

 We hold two exhibitions each year in the RSN Embroidery Studio.
-The current exhibition, ‘Animals in Embroidery’, features a 'parade' of over 100 different pieces, showcasing a 'flock' of different techniques from Blackwork and Silk Shading to Goldwork and Jacobean Crewelwork.
+The current exhibition, ‘Faces & Figures in Stitch’, showcases over 100 different pieces, covering a variety of hand embroidery techniques such as Blackwork, Stumpwork and Appliqué.

 See the website www.royal-needlework.org.uk for more information.